ibrahemyasser/OS_Schedulers/README.md

 and it reads processes data from a file and user can add his own

 ## Monitoring
-It also implements two monitors for os
+It also implements two monitors...
 One for Windows , One for Linux

 Note:Linux Monitor should be run inside vs code terminal